-This symptom can be caused by a variety of incidents.
+Poor feeding is caused by a variety of incidents.
 It is different from picky eating, in which a baby may reject one form of milk for another, or a toddler may refuse certain foods.
 No matter what the precise cause of poor feeding, undernutrition is a top concern.
 In fact, the World Health Organization (WHO) estimates that 45 percent of child deaths are related to undernutrition.

 Poor feeding can also be caused by serious conditions, such as Beckwith-Wiedemann syndrome.
 This is an overgrowth syndrome that causes infants to be particularly large and grow at a considerably fast pace.
 It affects an estimated 1 in 13,700 newborns worldwide.
 Other serious conditions include:

 - congenital hypothyroidism: occurs when the thyroid fails to develop or function properly